funfunido/unbloxyes/dashboard/Plan.md

 This has ideas and plans for unbloxyes!(p.s. unbloxyes stands for Unblocked proxy, and games unbl for [unbl]ocked oxy for pr[oxy] and es for gam[es]
 Like Car axle, we want it to be a file, with links to proxys, and games, along with bypassing methods, also it should have a good desgin

+> [!NOTE]
+> also should we consider this [AI](https://github.com/AI-QL/chat-ui/blob/main/index.html)?
+It is dowloadable as a plain html file and works well.

+>[!WARNING]
+>The AI would be super easy to leak make sure this does not happen

 ## Desgin ideas

 Idea for sidebar: